 Ease of use

 It's also important to consider how you'll be paid any money that you're owed on your tax returns.
-Some software makes this supereasy, with direct deposits, PayPal options or even just the traditional check-by-mail.
+Some software makes this super easy, with direct deposits, PayPal options or even just the traditional check by mail.
 Others support only specific delivery methods.
-It's wise to check that the software you choose supports whichever disbursement method is most convenient for you.
+Check that the software you're considering supports the disbursement method that is most convenient for you.

 Deductions and credits

 Any tax software worth its salt maintains a database of hundreds of tax deductions and credits.
-Unless you know for sure how the company has built deductions into its system, it's hard to tell if your software will overlook opportunities for you to reduce your tax burden.
-Make sure you speak at length with a company rep about how the software deals with deductions and credits, and about how you can be sure of its accuracy.
-Most online tax software runs an accuracy check on itself to ensure precision; press the reps for details on this information.
-Your tax filing is only as good as it is accurate.
-Hold the company to account for its product.
+Unless you know for sure how the company has built deductions into its system, it's hard to tell if your software will overlook opportunities where you can reduce your tax burden.

-This one is pretty straightforward: How can you access the software, and how do you intend to use it?
+How can you access the software, and how do you intend to use it?
 Some programs are accessible entirely online, while others are downloadable.
 Some online tax software is both online and downloadable.
-Also important is whether the software is mobile-friendly.
-If you intend to use the program on the go, whether you just want to check up on your financials or it occurs to you that you've forgotten some key piece of information, mobile access is essential.
-Some companies offer all three: online, downloadable and mobile; others only offer one.
-Be sure you know what the software you buy can do.
+If you intend to use the program on the go – whether you want to check on your financials or it occurs to you that you've forgotten some key piece of information – mobile access is essential.
+Be sure you know what the software can do.

-You can still run into snags with even the best online tax software, and so it's useful to have a layer of human support behind the program.
+You can still run into snags with even the best online tax software, so it's useful to have human support.
 Many companies offer on-call tax preparers that you can rely on in a pinch.
-In some cases, they are included with the price of the software package; in others, they represent an additional cost.
-Be sure you know the plan your vendor-partner provides and whether you actually need the added support.
+In some cases, they are included with the price of the software package; in others, they cost extra.
+Be sure you understand the parameters of your plan and whether you need added support.

 Tech support and customer service

-Of course, the quality and availability of both technical support and customer service are important.
-If something goes wrong, you want reliable, helpful and forthcoming staff members responding to your requests for information.
+The quality and availability of both technical support and customer service are important.
+If something goes wrong, you want reliable, helpful and forthcoming staff members responding to your requests.
 Become acquainted with the company before making a final decision; good tech support can turn a crisis into a minor inconvenience, so don't compromise value here.